 Moses speaks to the Israelites as if they were one man, so the words "you" and "your" here are singular.
 (See: Forms of You) All these curses will come on you and will pursue and overtake you until you are destroyed Moses describes the curses as a person who would attack them by surprise or chase and catch them.
 See how you translated something similar in Deuteronomy 28:2.
-Alternate translation: "Yahweh will curse you like this in ways that will completely surprise you, and it will be as if he is chasing you and you cannot escape having him curse you" (See: Metaphor and Personification) to the voice of Yahweh your God ULT 45 All these curses will come on you and will pursue and overtake you until you are destroyed.
-This will happen because you did not listen to the voice of Yahweh your God, so as to keep his commandments and his regulations that he commanded you.
+Alternate translation: "Yahweh will curse you like this in ways that will completely surprise you, and it will be as if he is chasing you and you cannot escape having him curse you" (See: Metaphor and Personification) to the voice of Yahweh your God ULT 45 And all these curses shall come on you and pursue you and overtake you until you are destroyed, because you did not listen to the voice of Yahweh your God, to keep his commandments and his statutes that he commanded you.
 UST 45 All these disasters will happen to you and continue to happen to you until you are destroyed, if you do not do what Yahweh your God told you to do, and do not obey all the rules and regulations that he gave to you.
 Here the words "voice of Yahweh" are a metonym for what Yahweh said.
 Alternate translation: "to what Yahweh your God said" (See: Metonymy) his commandments and his regulations The words "commandments" and "regulations" are a doublet for "all that Yahweh has commanded you to do."
 (See: Doublet) (There are no notes for this verse.)
-ULT 46 These curses will be on you as signs and wonders, and on your descendants forever.
+ULT 46 And they shall be on you as signs and as wonders, and on your seed until forever.
 UST 46 These disasters will solemnly warn you and your descendants forever what happens to groups who disobey Yahweh.
 General Information:

 Moses speaks to the Israelites as if they were one man, so the words "you" and "your" here are singular.
 (See: Forms of You) joyfulness and gladness of heart Here "joyfulness" and "gladness of heart" mean the same thing.
 They emphasize that the people should have been very glad to worship Yahweh.
-(See: Doublet) ULT 47 Because you did not worship Yahweh your God with joyfulness and gladness of heart when you were in prosperity, UST 47 Because Yahweh blessed you abundantly in many ways, you should have served him very joyfully, but you did not do that.
+(See: Doublet) ULT 47 Because you did not serve Yahweh your God with joyfulness and with gladness of heart from the abundance of everything, UST 47 Because Yahweh blessed you abundantly in many ways, you should have served him very joyfully, but you did not do that.
 He will put a yoke of iron on your neck This is a metaphor for Yahweh allowing the enemy to treat the Israelites cruelly and make them slaves.
-(See: Metaphor) ULT 48 therefore will you serve the enemies that Yahweh will send against you; you will serve them in hunger, in thirst, in nakedness, and in poverty.
-He will put a yoke of iron on your neck until he destroys you.
+(See: Metaphor) ULT 48 so you shall serve your enemies that Yahweh will send against you; in hunger and in thirst and in nakedness and in lacking everything.
+And he will put a yoke of iron on your neck until he destroys you.
 UST 48 Therefore, you will work for the enemies whom Yahweh will send to attack you.
 You will be hungry and thirsty; you will not have clothes to wear; and you will lack everything else that you need.
 And Yahweh will cause you to become slaves and work hard until he destroys you.
 General Information: